Adlai Stevenson II: 1960 presidential campaign and appointment as UN ambassador

-Many years later, it was revealed that during the campaign Stevenson was approached by Soviet Ambassador Menshikov who offered Soviet financial and public relations help to assist him in getting elected if he decided to run.
-Stevenson flatly rejected the Soviet offer telling Menshikov that he, "considered the offer of such assistance highly improper, indiscreet and dangerous to all concerned".
+Many years later, it was revealed that during the campaign Stevenson was approached by Soviet ambassador Mikhail A. Menshikov, who offered Soviet financial and public relations help to assist him in getting elected if he decided to run.
+Stevenson flatly rejected the Soviet offer, telling Menshikov that he "considered the offer of such assistance highly improper, indiscreet and dangerous to all concerned".
 Stevenson then reported the incident directly to President Eisenhower.

 Ambassador to the United Nations, 1961 to 1965

-At the United Nations Stevenson worked hard to support U.S. foreign policy, even when he personally disagreed with some of President Kennedy's actions.
+At the United Nations, Stevenson worked hard to support U.S. foreign policy, even when he personally disagreed with some of President Kennedy's actions.
 However, he was often seen as an outsider in the Kennedy administration, with one historian noting "everyone knew that Stevenson's position was that of a bit player".
 Kennedy told his adviser Walt Rostow that "Stevenson wouldn't be happy as president.
 He thinks that if you talk long enough you get a soft option and there are very few soft options as president."